 GD 510 Theory and the International System 6

 or GD 511 The History of Diplomacy in the International System

+GD 520 Law and the International System 6

+GD 530 Economics and the International System 6

 GD 555 Comprehensive Exam 0

 GD 575 Exit Portfolio 0

-Culminating Academic Requirement
+Academic Requirement

 GD 595 Residency 0

 Total Cr.
-6
+18

-All concentrations follow the same format: 30 credit hours composed of five, six-credit, eleven-week seminars.
+All concentrations follow the same format: 18 credit hours composed of three, six-credit, eleven-week seminars.
 Within the required courses students are exposed to the fundamental concepts, while the concentration courses expose them to the challenges within the chosen specialization.
 This in-depth analysis of a subfield gives the student the expertise and understanding to be more effective in dealing with the challenges presented by various types of international transactions.